vineragoon/sf/README.md

 Updated starforce calculations for GMS Savior

+### Added

+  - Compute probability of success before booming
+  - Cost calculation for stars below 10

 ### Changed

-  - Removed 12-15 no boom, as that is no longer relevant
-  - Added cost calculation for stars below 10
+  - Cost calculations updated for GMS Savior.
   - Only allow starcatching on 12+ to reduce the number of buttons.
-Old URLs will break slightly.
+Breaking change for old URLs.

+### Removed

+  - 12-15 no boom, as that is no longer relevant
+  - No-starcatch no-event computations, as that was frequently a source of confusion

 ## 2022-11-19